syallop/DHT/README.md

 | ValueStore   | <ul> <li>Storage and retrieval of stored ByteStrings associated to an ID</li></ul>                                                                                                                          |
 | Logging      | <ul> <li>Whether and how to log given Strings</li> </ul>                                                                                                                                                    |

-Imlement these subsystems by importing `DHT.Op.SUBSYSTEM`.
+Implement these subsystems by importing `DHT.Op.SUBSYSTEM`.

 ## Example